Local Hero (film)

 Local Hero is a 1983 British comedy-drama film written and directed by Bill Forsyth and produced by David Puttnam.
 It stars Peter Riegert, Burt Lancaster, Denis Lawson, Peter Capaldi, and Fulton Mackay.
-Riegert plays an American oil company representative who is sent to the fictional village of Ferness on the west coast of Scotland to purchase the town and surrounding property to build an oil refinery.
+Riegert plays an American oil company representative who is sent to a village on the west coast of Scotland to purchase the town and surrounding property to build an oil refinery.
 The musical score was composed by Mark Knopfler.

 The film premiered on 17 February 1983.
-It received critical acclaim, and holds a 100% rating on Rotten Tomatoes.
+It received acclaim, and holds a 100% rating on Rotten Tomatoes.
 At the 37th British Academy Film Awards, the film was nominated for seven BAFTA Awards and won Best Direction for Forsyth.
 In 1999, the British Film Institute ranked the film as one of the Top 100 British films of the 20th century.

-A stage musical adaptation of the same name, written by Forsyth and Knopfler, premiered in 2019.
+A stage musical adaptation, written by Forsyth and Knopfler, premiered in 2019.

 Plot

 "Mac" MacIntyre is an aspiring executive working for Knox Oil and Gas in Houston, Texas.
-Felix Happer, the company's eccentric owner, chooses Mac because of his Scottish sounding surname to acquire Ferness, a village in the Scottish Highlands, to make way for a refinery.
+Felix Happer, the company's eccentric owner, chooses Mac because of his Scottish-sounding surname to acquire Ferness, a village in the Scottish Highlands, to make way for a refinery.
 Mac, actually of Hungarian extraction, is apprehensive about the assignment, complaining to a co-worker that he would rather handle business over the phone and via telex.
 Happer, an avid amateur astronomer, tells Mac to watch the sky and to notify him immediately if he sees anything unusual.

 Arriving in Scotland, Mac teams up with local Knox representative Danny Oldsen.
 When they visit a Knox research facility in Aberdeen, Dr. Geddes explains the plan to replace Ferness with the refinery.
 They also meet marine researcher Marina.
 Mac spends several days in Ferness, gradually adapting to the slower-paced life and getting to know the residents, most notably hotel owner and accountant Gordon Urquhart and his wife Stella.
-Mac becomes more and more conflicted as he presses to close the deal that will demolish the village he has come to love.
-The villagers, however, are tired of their hard life and are more than eager to sell, though they feign indifference to induce a larger offer.
+Mac becomes more and more ambivalent as he presses to close the deal that will demolish the village he has come to love.
+The villagers are tired of their hard life and are more than eager to sell, though they feign indifference to induce a larger offer.
 Mac receives encouragement from an unlikely source: Victor, a capitalistic Soviet fishing boat captain who periodically visits his friends in Ferness and checks on his investment portfolio, managed by Gordon.

-Meanwhile, Danny befriends Marina, who is under the impression that the company is planning to build a research centre at Ferness.
-During a date, he discovers that Marina, who seems more at home in the water than on land, has webbed toes.
+Danny befriends Marina, who is under the impression that the company is planning to build a marine research centre at Ferness.
 While watching some grey seals, Danny mentions that sailors used to believe they were mermaids.
 Marina tells him the sailors were wrong.
+Later Danny discovers that Marina, who seems more at home in the water than on land, has webbed toes.